 KASP is a small organization which operates mainly to the wonderful and incredible help from volunteers (see more on our volunteer pages).

-At the moment we are only 8 paid members of staff and here is a small introduction so you can get to know a little bit more about us.
+We are a small dedicated team and here is a short introduction so you can get to know a little bit more about us’

 JOY the Manager

 Joy is an experienced and qualified manager who has been in post with KASP since April 2018.
 Previously she managed Fife Women’s Aid and before that was a manager in Drug and Alcohol Project (DAPL).
 Joy has a vast range of skills and knowledge in the voluntary sector and is passionate about the work that KASP does in the community.
 Having successfully qualified as a counsellor in 2003 Joy has worked with a broad range of client issues and is currently training to provide clinical supervision to qualified counsellors and trainees.
 Joy recognises that she has a hard working and dedicated team working alongside her which makes her job so much easier.